 Amendment

-This Agreement may not be modified or amended in any respect except by a writing signed by the Parties.
+Notwithstanding the provisions of Section 9.17, this Agreement may not be modified or amended in any respect except by a writing signed by the Parties.

 Severability

 If any non-material provision of this Agreement is for any reason deemed to be invalid and unenforceable, the invalidity or unenforceability of such provision shall not affect any of the remaining provisions of this Agreement that shall be enforced as if such invalid or unenforceable provision had not been contained herein.